ChangeVision/astah-excel2er-plugin/README.md

 Features
 --------------------

-* Import ER Entity Models via Excel file
-   Following items on Excel file can be imported as ER Entity models into Astah Professional (http://astah.net/editions/professional).
+* Import ER Entity Models via Excel file<br>Following items on Excel file can be imported as ER Entity models into Astah Professional (http://astah.net/editions/professional).
    * Entity
       * Logical Name
       * Physical Name
    * Attribute
       * Logical Name
       * Physical Name
       * Primary Key (When any value exists in the cell specified as Primary Key)
       * NOT NULL (When any value exists in the cell specified as Not NULL)
       * Default Value
       * Data Type (If there are any Data Types in excel that are unknown to Astah, it will be added to Astah automatically.
 To see added Data Types,  go to [Tool] - [ER Diagram] - [Set ER Data Type].)
       * Length/Precision
       * Definition

 In case there is already an existing ER Domain Model that matches with the information of specified Attribute in Excel "Logical Name, Physical Name, Data Type, Length/Precision and NOT NULL", its existing ER Domain will be used as the Attribute's Domain.

-* Import ER Domain models via Excel file
- Following items on Excel file can be imported as ER Domain models into Astah Professional (http://astah.net/editions/professional)
+* Import ER Domain models via Excel file<br>Following items on Excel file can be imported as ER Domain models into Astah Professional (http://astah.net/editions/professional)
    * Logical Name
    * Physical Name
    * Data Type
    * Definition

 How to install
 ----------------